10up/wpsnapshots/README.md

 ## Install

 WP Snapshots is easiest to use as a global Composer package.
-Right now, it is available only as a private 10up package.
 It's highly recommended you run WP Snapshots from WITHIN your dev environment (inside VM or container).
 Assuming you have Composer/MySQL installed and SSH keys setup within GitHub/10up organiziation, do the following:

 1. Add the 10up/wpsnapshots repository as a global Composer repository:
   ```